facebook/docusaurus/website-1.x/blog/2021-05-11-releasing-docusaurus-beta.md

 We want to make it:

 - **easier to implement a custom theme**, including for ourselves.
-We want to provide [multiple official themes](https://github.com/facebook/docusaurus/issues/3522) (including [Tailwind](https://github.com/facebook/docusaurus/issues/2961)) for a long time.
+We want to provide [multiple official themes](https://github.com/facebook/docusaurus/issues/3522) (including [Tailwind CSS](https://github.com/facebook/docusaurus/issues/2961)) for a long time.

 - **safer to extend an existing theme**: it is sometimes painful to upgrade a **highly customized** Docusaurus site, as customizations can **conflict with internal changes**.
 We need to make the theme public API surface more explicit, and make it clear what is safe to customize.